nimitpattanasri/mlxai.github.io/_posts/2017-01-06-vectorized-implementation-of-svm-loss-and-gradient-update.md

 Quality of weights is often expressed by a loss function, our unhappiness with classification result, and we want its value to be as small as possible.
 To minimize the loss, we have to define a loss function and find their partial derivatives with respect to the weights to update them iteratively.

-SVM loss function can be defined as:
+SVM loss (a.k.a. hinge loss) function can be defined as:

 $$
 \begin{equation}